What is a go-to-market strategy?

 Your template should cover:

-Problem Statement: What pain does your product solve?
+Problem statement: What pain does your product solve, in the language your buyers use?

 Real GTM strategies show how theory translates to execution.
 These examples demonstrate different approaches based on product type and market dynamics.